cecamschool2020/simplemd/README.md

 ````
 cd fortran
-# adjust compile script if necessary
+# adjust compile script if necessary.
+# in particular, you might have to set the variable FC to the name of the fortran compiler on your machine
 ./compile
 ````